ismailguzel/TDA-HC/README.md

 ### 5_Compare_Dendrogram.R

-Here, this code compares the two dendrograms, one from the hierarchical clustering and one from the zeroth persistent homology.
+Here, this code compares the two dendrograms one from the hierarchical clustering and one from the zeroth persistent homology.
-The output is the result of Mantel Test.
+The output is the result of the Mantel Test.

 * On terminal, type
 ```